verhas/pyama/README.md

 `MdSnippetWriter` that it has to replace the content of the segment as it is now to the snippet that came from the file `run.py` and is named `run_py`.
-(Note that in the sample above I had to replace `run_py` with `run__py` otherwise Pyama was recognizing it as something it could process.)
+(Note that in the sample above I had to replace `run_py` with `run__py` otherwise Pyama was recognizing it as something it should process.)

 ## Command line options